Regina Barzilay

-Education
+Early life and education

 Barzilay was born in Chișinău, Moldova and emigrated to Israel with her parents at the age of 20.
 She received bachelor and masters degrees from Ben-Gurion University of the Negev in 1993 and 1998, respectively.
 She obtained a PhD in computer science from Columbia University in 2003 for research supervised by Kathleen McKeown.

 Career and research

 After her PhD, she spent a year as a postdoctoral researcher at Cornell University.
 She was appointed as Delta Electronics Professor of Electrical Engineering and Computer Science at MIT in 2016.
 She was diagnosed with breast cancer in 2014, which prompted her to conduct research in oncology.
 Barzilay won the MacArthur Fellowship in 2017.

 For her doctoral dissertation at Columbia University, she led the development of Newsblaster, which recognized stories from different news sources as being about the same basic subject, and then paraphrased elements from the stories to create a summary.

 In computational linguistics, Barzilay created algorithms that learned annotations from common languages (i.e. English) to analyze less understood languages.

 Prompted by her experience with breast cancer, Barzilay is applying machine learning to oncology.
 She is collaborating with physicians and students to devise deep learning models that utilize images, text, and structured data to identify trends that affect early diagnosis, treatment, and disease prevention.